edwin-shdw/Shatobo/FEATURES.md

 #### Lyrics <!-- omit from toc -->

 By default you can't select the lyrics after opening a [track link](https://open.spotify.com/track/4ER6nCcTKGMC1405EtHUy5).
 Shatobo will correct this so it is possible to select the lyrics.

+---

+## YouTube
+The download button below videos will redirect to a page where the video can be downloaded for free.